nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

     * Research done by early career researchers?
     * Research done by students (undergraduate and graduate levels)?
     * Research done to replicate and/or reproduce other studies?
     * Research that produces code?
-(And do the requirements maintain that this code must be Findable, Accessible, Interoperable, Reusable?)
+(And do the requirements maintain that this code must be Findable, Accessible, Interoperable, Reusable (FAIR)?)
     * Research that produces data?
 (And do the requirements maintain that the data must be properly assigned metadata and be made available alongside the results OR prior to the results being published OR in a publicly accessible database so that others may use it?)
     * Research in which the primary result is code or software development?
 * Does your organization provide training in open science practices such as the use of open databases, or the sharing of open-source software?
 How about training in bias and anti-bias practices both in the distribution of funding, and in the interpretation of research results (e.g., data dredging, p-hacking and HARK-ing)?